agencyenterprise/react-native-health/README.md

 ### Permissions

-The available Healthkit permissions to use with `initHealthkit`
+The available Healthkit permissions to use with `initHealthKit`

 | Permission             | Healthkit Identifier Type                                                                                                                                      | Read | Write |
 |------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|------|-------|